modm-io/modm/src/modm/platform/core/cortex/module.md

 - nanosecond delay is implemented as a tight loop with a minimum delay of <20 cycles, a resolution of 1-4 cycles and a maximum delay of 32-bit cycles.
 - microsecond delay has a maximum delay of 32-bit cycles.
-- millisecond delay is implemented via `modm::delay_us(ms * 1000)`, thus also
-  has a maximum delay of 32-bit cycles.

 ## Compiler Options